Crossed products for interactions and graph algebras

 The purpose of the present article is two fold.

-Firstly, we establish general tools to study the structure of $C^*(A,\VV,\HH)$ for an accessible and, as the $C^*$-dynamical system case indicates, important class of interactions $(\VV,\HH)$, which might be a considerable step in understanding these new objects.
-Namely, crossed products associated with $C^*$-dynamical systems $(\alpha, \LL)$ on a unital $C^*$-algebra $A$ boast their greatest successes in the case $\alpha(A)$ is a hereditary subalgebra of $A$, cf. \cite{Ant-Bakht-Leb}, \cite{exel2}, \cite{Paschke0}, \cite{Paschke1}, \cite{Rordam}.
-Then $\LL$ is uniquely determined by $\alpha$ and is called a \emph{complete transfer operator} in \cite{Ant-Bakht-Leb}, see \cite{kwa-trans}.
+Firstly, we establish general tools to study the structure of $C^*(A,\VV,\HH)$ for an accessible and, as the $C^*$-dynamical system case indicates, important class of interactions $(\VV,\HH)$.
+Thus this might be a considerable step in understanding these new objects.
+More precisely, crossed products associated with $C^*$-dynamical systems $(\alpha, \LL)$ on a unital $C^*$-algebra $A$ boast their greatest successes in the case $\alpha(A)$ is a hereditary subalgebra of $A$, cf. \cite{Ant-Bakht-Leb}, \cite{exel2}, \cite{Paschke0}, \cite{Paschke1}, \cite{Rordam}.
+Then $\LL$ is a \emph{corner retraction}, see \cite[page 424]{Szwajcar}, \cite{kwa-exel}.
+It is uniquely determined by $\alpha$ and it is called a \emph{complete transfer operator} in \cite{Ant-Bakht-Leb}, see \cite{kwa-trans}, \cite{kwa-exel}.
 In the present paper we focus on interactions $(\VV,\HH)$ for which both $\VV(A)$ and $\HH(A)$ are hereditary subalgebras of $A$.
-We call them \emph{complete interactions} (even though it is also natural to call them corner interactions, cf. Proposition \ref{characterization of complete interactions} below).
-It turns out that each mapping in a complete interaction $(\VV,\HH)$ determines the other, and hence $(\VV,\HH)$ can be viewed as a single completely positive map on $A$.
-Moreover, we show that for a complete interaction $(\VV,\HH)$ the crossed product $C^*(A,\VV,\HH)$ defined in \cite{exel-inter} is the universal $C^*$-algebra generated by a copy of $A$ and a partial isometry $s$ subject to relations
+Then $\VV(A)$ and $\HH(A)$ are automatically corners in $A$.
+We call such interactions \emph{corner interactions}.
+It turns out that each mapping in such an interaction $(\VV,\HH)$ is completely determined by the other.
+This plus the obvious connotation to complete transfer operators make it tempting to call $(\VV,\HH)$ a complete interaction \cite{kwa-demon}, but we resist this temptation here. \\ We show that for a corner interaction $(\VV,\HH)$ the crossed product $C^*(A,\VV,\HH)$ defined in \cite{exel-inter} is the universal $C^*$-algebra generated by a copy of $A$ and a partial isometry $s$ subject to relations